sendgrid/docs/README.markdown

 ## Important Things to Know

-* This repo currently has both the source and some generated files.
-The source files are in  /source, and the generated files are in /public.
+* The source files are in  /source, and the generated files will be created in /public.
 They get overwritten or wiped out when the site is rebuilt.
-I will be removing the generated files from the site soon and adding the /public folder to .gitignore

 * To rebuild the site: <code>rake generate</code>